Simple Shrimp Po Boy Sandwich Recipe

 4. Crack eggs into a bowl and whisk

-5. Dredge the shrimp into the egg mixture and then the cornmeal-flour mixture.
+5. Dredge the shrimp into the egg mixture and then the cornmeal flour mixture.
 You can do your shrimp, one at a time for perfection OR place flour-cornmeal in a gallon-size plastic bag, run your shrimp through the egg wash, then lightly shake them in the bag containing the mixture.

 6. Shake off any excess breading and fry the shrimp until golden on both sides.
 The cook time is 2-4 minutes depending on the oil temperature.
 Once you have removed the fried shrimp from the oil, place the on a plate with paper towels or a cooling rack.